 People that Like the Lily Cup Compact are Saying:

-“It’s very soft but doesn’t collapse when being inserted.
-I found that the punch-down fold works really well for this cup.”
+“It’s very thin and soft but doesn’t collapse when being inserted.
+I found that the punch-down fold works really well for this cup.
+I’ve worn it for a few cycler now and been quite happy.”

-“It’s easier to carry around because it’s collapsible, but inserting it can be a little bit tricky.
+“It’s easier to carry around because it’s collapsible (small enough to fit into my jacket pocket), but inserting it can be a little bit tricky.
 It’s quite flimsy and soft and I’m not sure that’s it’s worth it.
 The Lily Cup Compact is kind of cool that it’s collapsible, but also unnecessary I think. “

 “The lip of the Lily Menstrual Cup provides some serious suction to my vaginal canal walls.
 It didn’t leak even on my heaviest days.
 Although the capacity is less than the Diva Cup, I found that it could fill all the way to the top without leaking–for whatever reason, it just worked better for me.”